u-m-iral/VNA2V-W21-handouts/handouts/lab6/exercises.md

 To do so, we will be using three different algorithms and comparing their performance.

 We will first start with the 5-point algorithm of Nister.
 Then we will test the 8-point method we have seen in class.
 Finally, we will test the 2-point method you developed in Deliverable 2.
-For all techniques, we use the feature matching code we developed in Lab 5.
+For all techniques, we use the feature matching code we developed in Lab 5 (use the provided solution code for lab 5 if you prefer - download it [here](https://gitlab.umich.edu/VNA2V-W21/labs/-/tree/master/Lab_5_solution)).
 In particular, we use SIFT for feature matching in the remaining of this problem set.

 We provide you with a skeleton code in `lab6` folder where we have set-up ROS callbacks to receive the necessary information.